A question I get asked by my readers often is ‘Is Glasgow worth visiting?’ or ‘Should I visit Edinburgh or Glasgow?’

 + Booking flights: I use Skyscanner when researching and booking my flights as I find them to have the best deals.
 I also use Google Flights to compare flights I’ve found on Skyscanner.

-+ Accommodation: I rely on Booking.com and Airbnb when booking my accommodation in Scotland.
++ Accommodation: I use Booking.com when booking my accommodation in Scotland.
 Sometimes I’ll use Expedia, and I also use Hostelworld to book hostels [pay a small deposit to book, free cancellation].

 + Travel insurance: I always recommend booking travel insurance for any trip you take.
 Personally, I use CoverMore– I used to sell this insurance when I was a travel agent and dealt with claims on behalf of my customers frequently and they were really easy to deal with.
 World Nomads is also another high-quality insurance provider I recommend.

 + Tours and Activities: I use GetYourGuide whenever I can to book tours and activities.
 I also recommend purchasing the Explorer Pass if you plan on visiting a few attractions.

 + Transport: When hiring a car in the UK I always use Auto Europe, a car rental comparison website that has great deals.
 For train times and bookings I use Scotrail [Scotland’s main network] and I also compare prices with Trainline.
 For bus travel, I always use Megabus.

 + What to pack: The weather is changeable in Scotland and you can sometimes have four seasons in one day!
 I’ve written this comprehensive packing list for Scotland that will tell you everything you need to pack, whether you’re travelling from abroad or live locally and you’re planning a day trip to Scotland.